nazmi/esp-buggy/docs/README.md

 @note You need to replace some of the MACROS values, and PID parameters based on your specifications.

 ## Troubleshooting {#troubleshoot}
+1. MbedStudio has linter problems when compiled with GCC_ARM, but it can compile the program.
+Although build check uses GCC_ARM, I suggest to use the default ARMC6 toolchain to avoid false errors when writing code.
-Some of the libraries might not work if you want to import and use them on Mbed OS 6, I have made modifications to some of them to replace the deprecated functions from Mbed 2.
+2. Some of the libraries might not work if you want to import and use them on Mbed OS 6, I have made modifications to some of them to replace the deprecated functions from Mbed 2.
 This can be easily done by referring to the latest API list from  [Mbed OS 6 documentation](https://os.mbed.com/docs/mbed-os/v6.15/introduction/index.html).

 @note You can use the joystick, potentiometer and LCD on the application shield to help debug your program.